Parents, Families, & Support Systems

 Theta values the involvement of parents, families, and support systems of our members.
 However, our members’ right to privacy is of the utmost importance.
 Information about, but not limited to, membership status, discipline issues, finances, and housing are provided solely to individual members.
 Members may choose not to share information with their parents or family members, and we respect their choice and privacy.

 A specific group of Thetas on a university’s campus.
 Chapters are designated by Greek letters.
-For example, Alpha is the Kappa Alpha Theta chapter at DePauw University.
+For example, Alpha Chapter is the Kappa Alpha Theta chapter at DePauw University.

 All members come together weekly to share chapter updates, conduct chapter votes, and hear officer reports.